 Trolls have five racial perks:

-Beast Slaying: Damage dealt versus Beasts is increased by 5 percent.
+- Beast Slaying: Damage dealt versus Beasts is increased by 5%

-Berserking: This skill increases your casting and attack speed by 10 percent to 30 percent with the amount increasing by how low your health is.
+- Berserking: This skill increases your casting and attack speed by 10% to 30% with the amount increasing by how low your health is.
 It lasts for 10 seconds.

-Regeneration: Health regeneration rate is increased by 10 percent.
+- Regeneration: Health regeneration rate is increased by 10%

 If you're keen to solo then a Troll Hunter is a perfect combination of abilities.
 Beast Slaying, Bow Specialization, and Regeneration is a great mix of perks alongside tackling many PvE scenarios solo.
 It can make a huge difference.